 Finally, I am not 'against you' (as you presume), but I am against the Arminian Error that you propound.

-Me and Bertie spoke on the phone on Saturday, the 8th of January 2011, following a lengthy debate on his Facebook Wall [screenshot].
+Bertie and myself spoke on the phone on Saturday, the 8th of January 2011, following a lengthy debate on his Facebook Wall [screenshot].

 On the 9th of January 2011, in response to my continued debate, I was summarily removed from his 'Facebook Friends'.